cmang/durdraw/readme.txt

 OVERVIEW:

-Durdraw is an ASCII drawing program for Linux and MacOS X that supports frame-based animation to make ASCII animation work more like a traditional animation studio.
+Durdraw is an ASCII and ANSI drawing program for Linux and MacOS X that supports frame-based animation to make ASCII animation work more like a traditional animation studio.

 It supports importing ascii files to frames, duplicating and deleting frames, flipping between frames, and frames-per-second control during playback.